 these set out the appointment, rights and functions of Health and Safety Representatives and the setting up and functions of safety committees (known as the 'Brown Book').
-They are essential reading for the Health and Safety Representative.
+Essential reading for the Health and Safety Representative.

 The Management of Health and Safety at Work Regulations (revised 1999)